oitofelix/translation-stallman-speech-on-free-software/index.md

 ---
 title: oitofelix - Translation&#58; Stallman speech on free software
 description: >
-  The "Stallman speech on free software translation" is a translation to Portuguese I made of a English talk given by Richard M. Stallman in 2010 about free software and the free software movement.
+  The "Stallman speech on free software" is a translation to Portuguese I made of an English talk given by Richard M. Stallman in 2010 about free software and the free software movement.
 tags: translation, speech, Stallman, free software
 license: CC BY-ND 4.0
 layout: oitofelix-homepage